 Capital One is a top ten bank by assets, while Ally Bank is among the top 20.
-While Capital One is much more well-known, Ally holds its own, and the two banks have more in common than you might think.
-With either bank, you’ll find identical APYs on their high-yield savings accounts, no opening deposit requirements and no monthly service fees on banking.
+Capital One is much more well-known, but Ally holds its own, and the two banks have more in common than you might think.
+With either bank, you’ll find nearly identical APYs on their high-yield savings accounts, no opening deposit requirements and no monthly service fees on banking.

 Ally vs. Capital One: A quick comparison